 A family member of yours has passed and you have been named as an heir to their estate.
 You have just been handed a stack of papers from another family member claiming to be the “Executor of the Estate,” and they want you to sign on the dotted line.
 What do you do?

 You should speak with an attorney who specializes in Louisiana successions before you sign or agree to anything regarding your family member’s succession.
 We’ve seen countless successions that were prepared by family members who may mean well, but have no idea as to how to file a succession in Louisiana.
 Common mistakes include filing the succession in the wrong parish, leaving out estate property or, as we’ve seen in a few instances, completely leaving out an heir that is entitled to the property.

 We’ve also seen the other side of the coin – those in which a family member, spouse or someone close to the deceased attempted to misappropriate property that they were not entitled to.
-There have been many instances where a Last Will & Testament has been hidden from someone attempting to gain control over property.
+There have been many instances where a Last Will & Testament has been hidden from someone attempting to gain control over the property.

 This is why it is a good idea to let an attorney take a second look at your succession paperwork.

 If there was a will (testate succession) then property distribution will likely follow the instructions contained in that document as long as they follow the law.
 However, not all wills are created equal.
 Take LegalZoom wills for example.
-There have been numerous cases where the will was deemed not valid.
+There have been numerous cases where the will was deemed invalid.
 This can be devastating for a family member who was promised property and the deceased meant to give it to them.

 If there was not a will (intestate succession) then property distribution will follow Louisiana probate law.
 The laws are specific and they spell out who receives from the decedent’s estate.
 However, most people don’t know how to prepare an intestate succession and mistakes are easily made.

-There have been many instances where we had to correct and re-file a succession for a clients because the first one contained numerous mistakes.
+There have been many instances where we had to correct and re-file a succession for clients because the first one contained numerous mistakes.
 We’ve seen property left out, wills discovered that changed things drastically, heirs left out and adopted children left out.
 Adopted children are able to inherit even if there was not a will in place as long as they were legally adopted.

 Kathy calls us from Mississippi and tells us she is an heir to property in Alexandria, Louisiana.
 She has a brother in Texas and a sister in Florida.
-We help out of state clients with Louisiana succession matters all the time.
+We help out-of-state clients with Louisiana succession matters all the time.
 She tells us her Aunt Martha hired an attorney in Pineville, Louisiana to draft paperwork.
 Kathy wants to make sure her and her sibling’s interests in their father’s estate are protected.
 She hasn’t seen Aunt Martha in years and wants our firm to review the paperwork from Aunt Martha’s attorney to make sure it follows their father’s wishes.

-If you need help with a Louisiana succession and don’t know where to turn, call Jerome to schedule a consultation.
+If you need help with a Louisiana succession and don’t know where to turn, call Attorney Jerome Andries to schedule a consultation.
 Our firm is located in Alexandria, Louisiana, but we handle succession matters all over the State of Louisiana.

 It’s that easy.